AI in Cybersecurity: The Double-Edged Sword

 4. Ongoing Employee Training

-AI-powered phishing attacks are increasingly convincing.
+As phishing techniques become more sophisticated, protecting your domain becomes increasingly important.
 Regular training helps your team spot the signs of social engineering, suspicious links, and unusual communications.

 5. Continuous Monitoring and Threat Hunting